-This page is a brief overview of the journey which I am undertaking with regard controlling my weight.
+This page is a brief overview of the journey which I undertook with regard controlling my weight.
 As of the time of authoring (Feb 2016), I’ve lost around 70lbs / 30kg of weight (And 12 inches from my waistline) by following the general principles of LCHF, combined with calorie counting and moderate exercise during my working day (Yup, that’s NOT going to the Gym!).

-Mentioning the principles, for me they are:
+Mentioning the principles, for me they were:

 15g or under Total carbohydrate per day.